- Amherst College Police (413) 542-2291Amherst College Police (413) 542-2291

 - If necessary and possible, obtain Medical Attention or Police Assistance during or soon after the incident.

-- If you aren't sure whether or not an incident may be a Hate Crime speak with an Officer at Campus Police.
+- If you aren't sure whether or not an incident may be a Hate Crime speak with an Officer.
 They will listen to your story and help to provide any resources or services that may be necessary including a full investigation of the incident.

 We Are Here to Help